telecomsxchange/tcxc-voice-python/README.md

- Choose the carrier that will terminate your application to phone calls Choose best quality and switch back and forth between them easily Integrate voice communications to your custom CRM or Sales force or Helpdesk Up to 50% cost savings on outbound calls compared to twilio and nexmo , PLIVO ...
+ Choose the carrier that will terminate your application to phone calls Choose best quality and switch back and forth between them easily Integrate voice communications to your custom CRM or Sales force or Helpdesk Up to 50% cost savings on outbound calls compared to twilio and Nexmo , PLIVO, sinch...

  P.S: You must have already signed up for a telecomsxchange.com buyer account to use this API.